EzekielEkanem/team-1d/intellij/doc/use-cases/use-case-browse.md

   * If the food is part of the recommended section, a ***star*** feature will appear close to the food's name
 * There will be a section to filter food via dietary preferences (e.g. Vegetarian, Vegan, etc) or via recommended food choices
-* While on the app, swiping to the left shows the previous day's menu while swiping to the right shows the following day's menu
+* The default menu will be the current day's menu, but users can select the menu of future dates
 * The default dining center that will be shown on the app will be the Gordon Commons, but their will be a section where users can check the menu of other dining centers, such as Retreat, The Brew, Express, and Street Eats.
-* There will also be a section where people can view upcoming events organized by the dining service as well as a section that will display food and wellness articles
+* There will also be a section where people can read food and wellness articles
 * There will be a section for giving feedback to the dining services as well as links to connect with them on social media
-* Students and staff members should be able to like or dislike menu option, give/respond to feedback, and get recommendations.
+* Students and staff members should be able to like or dislike menu option and give feedback.

 ## 4. Workflow